Pregnant woman tells of aiding man shot on Christchurch bridge

 She said she stayed with the man, holding pressure on his wound and counting with him, and didn't want to leave until the ambulance arrived.

-Crystal Dabbouss, who said she was the man's cousin, thanked Taiapo for her efforts.
+A woman, who said she was the man's cousin, thanked Taiapo for her efforts.

 Taiapo replied: "[You're] so welcome wasn't just me a man was doing all the holding on his neck cause I'm so big and pregnant this was horrible …"